Why marketing doesn’t work – Part One

 We know – you’re thinking how can you have wrong customers?
 Surely any customer is good?

 Well, actually, no!
-Chasing customers who are not right for your business is a mistake – they might be expensive to service, they might not want the services you sell so you have to adapt, they might only want a very small part so you struggle to demonstrate value.
+Chasing customers who are not right for the business is a mistake – they might be expensive to service, they might not want the services you sell so you have to adapt, they might only want a very small part so you struggle to demonstrate value.
 Trying to attract customers who aren’t a good fit is a waste of your marketing budget and time.

 There is a difference between showing up where ever your customers are, and just being everywhere.
 Advertising in the trade magazine because you read it, doesn’t mean your customers do.
 Having a poster at the bus shelter is pointless if your customers don’t use buses.
 Sponsoring a hole at the golf club is a waste of money if your customers don’t play golf.
 These things are all a waste of precious marketing budget – because they aren’t focused.